ndrean/pg-doc/Readme.md

-# Dockerized simple Ruby/Sinatra app connected to a PostgreSQL database
+# Dockerized simple Ruby/Sinatra app and node.ks/koa connected to a PostgreSQL database

-The Sinatra app is dockerized and connected to a Postgres dockerized db.
+All apps are dockerized and connected to a Postgres dockerized db.
-It simply displays(at port 9000 here) the connection to the database and saves the request (ip and container id) to the database.
+It simply displays(at port 9000 for Ruby and port 3000 for Node) the connection to the database and saves the request (ip and container id) to the database.

 The Postgres container has been opened (port 5000 here) for testing purposes.
+We use the gem `pg` and the ORM `'sequel` on top of it.

 ## Start up

-- remove the volume `docker volume rm db-vol` et the image `docker image rm db-img` if you want to change the name of the database
+- remove the volume `docker volume rm db-vol`
+- remove the image `docker image rm db-img` if you want to change the name of the database
 - run `docker-compose up --build`.
-- the app is available at `localhost:9000`
+- the app is available at `port:9000` and `port:3000`
-- the Postgres db can be reached at port 5000 (e.g. using <https://dbeaver.io>)
+- the Postgres db is opened at `port 5000` for testing purposes, e.g. using <https://dbeaver.io>.

 ## Env variables between Postgres, Sinatra